akyriuu/E-Commerce_Stripe/README.md

 ## What this project does

-This project models a compact digital marketplace for product creators and buyers.
+This project models a compact digital marketplace for product creators and buyers!

 - Sellers can register, log in, publish products, update items, and delete products.
 - The public storefront lists published products with shareable product pages.